jossmarsala/jossmarsala/README.md

 Here are some of the tools and technologies I work with:

 - Adobe Illustrator, Photoshop, InDesign, Adobe XD, AutoCAD
-- HTML5, CSS3, JavaScript, Python
+- HTML5, CSS3,  Bootstrap JavaScript, Python
 - MySQL, Visual Studio Code
 - Microsoft Excel & Office